dczmer/davelab/_basic_scripting/03_conditionals.md

 ### The "if" Command

-To do a simple "if/else" block on a boolean conditional statement, we use the `if` command.
-You may be able to tell from the syntax that it _is_ a command and not a built-in "language feature."
+To do a simple "if/else" conditional statement, we use the `if` command.
+You may be able to tell from the syntax that it _is_ a shell command (actually a sequence of commands).

 `if CONDITION; then COMMAND; fi`